PizzaWithMilk/Github-tracker-template/README.md

 A few things worth being clear about:

-- **`type` doesn't decide releases vs. commits — which templates you deploy does.** If you set up both `Repo_Release_Tracker_Template.yml` and `Repo_Commit_Tracker_Template.yml` pointed at the same config, every `type: normal` repo in it gets *both* release notifications and commit notifications.
-If you only want one or the other for a given repo, only deploy the matching template(s) — `type` alone can't turn tracking off.
+- **`type` doesn't decide releases vs. commits — `monitor` does.** `type` only routes a repo to the normal-channel or forum-channel templates; it's `monitor` (`commits`, `releases`, or `both`) that controls whether a given repo gets release tracking, commit tracking, or both, when you have both kinds of templates pointed at the same file — see [Monitoring multiple repositories](#monitoring-multiple-repositories) above.
+It defaults to `both`, so a repo tracked by both a release-tracker and a commit-tracker gets notifications from each unless you set `monitor` to narrow that down.
 - You don't have to share a config file at all.
 If you'd rather keep things fully separate — say, a different set of repos for releases than for commits — just point each template's `CONFIG_FILE` setting at its own file instead (see Step 4).
 - A `type: forum` repo will make a forum-channel template try to post there — and it'll fail (see [Troubleshooting](#troubleshooting)) if that template's `DISCORD_WEBHOOK` isn't actually a Forum-channel webhook. `type` tells a workflow which repos to *handle*; it doesn't change which channel that workflow's own webhook actually points to.